Restoring a project from backup

 5. Setting up links

-The Project Import tool will automatically create all issue links between issues within your backed up project.
+While the Project Import tool preserves the existing issue keys from your backed up project during the import process, the tool will also automatically create all issue links between issues within your backed up project.
 It will also try to create links between the backup project and another project, as long as the other project already exists in your target JIRA instance with the relevant issue keys.
 If the source/target of a link cannot be found (i.e. the entire project or the particular issue may be missing), the link will not be created although the project will still be imported.

 Note that the Project Import tool will create issue links between projects in either direction (source to target, or target to source).
 This means that if you import two projects from the same backup file, the second project import will create all of the links between the two projects that were missing from the first project import.